Aging and Disability Resource Connection (ADRC)

 Congregate Program / Nutritional

-Nutritious meals provided 5 days a week for those 60 + along with opportunities for social interaction.
-Participants may enjoy nutrition education, activities and the opportunity to visit with one another. *Transportation is available.
+Nutritious meals for those 60 + along with opportunities for social interaction.
+Participants may enjoy nutrition education, activities and the opportunity to visit with one another. *Transportation may be available.

 Volunteer Program / Retired Senior Volunteer Program (RSVP)